elephantpanda/FastOnnxLoader/README.md

 Issues
 ===
-1. Appears to be a memory leak in BindInput that doesn't clear up the system RAM after pushing weights to the GPU.
+1. Current bottleneck is reading in a tensor of Float16s.
-2. Current bottleneck is reading in a tensor of Float16s.
+2. Small bit of RAM leakage.

 See also